Branson, Crew Safely Back On Earth After Going Into Space On Unity22 - Stream - UrduPoint

 Branson, Crew Safely Back On Earth After Going Into Space On Unity22 - Stream

-MOSCOW (UrduPoint News / Sputnik - 11th July, 2021) Virigin Galactic spaceplan Unity carrying a crew of four, including British billionnaire Richard Branson, dippped into space and returned to Earth safely, a live stream of the event showed Sunday.
+MOSCOW (UrduPoint News / Sputnik - 12th July, 2021) Virgin Galactic spaceplane Unity carrying a crew of four, including British billionaire Richard Branson, dipped into space and returned to Earth safely, a live stream of the event showed Sunday.

 After separating from the mothership, Unity went up about 62 miles, briefly exposing the crew to zero gravity.